Ultimus Viewing Order for the Ultimate Guide to Watching Star Wars

 Machete argued for the removal of Episode 1 because none of the

 characters ever matter in any of the future stories.

-who plays Anakin in the prequels).
-But that doesn't matter if you're
+this is the person who plays Anakin in the prequels.
+But that means

 Wait, who's Harmy and what's 4K83?
 These are attempts to recreate the original

 versions of the film.
-Can't you buy those?
+Can't you buy the original versions?
 Not in DVD quality, nope.
 When

 Lucas released the "Special Edition" versions in the 90s those became the only

 official versions you can legally purchase.
 So unless you wanted to